 Generally speaking, if you live within commuting distance from your listing, then having an Airbnb co-host might not make sense for you.
 Unless of course you work full-time and cannot dedicate the amount of time necessary to manage your property listings accordingly.

-If you find yourself in a restrictive position like the above, co-hosting is a way to bring someone you know and trust on board to help and pay them a pre-agreed percentage of your income.
-It is normally calculated per booking.
+If you find yourself in a restrictive position like the above, co-hosting is a way to bring someone you know and trust on board to help and pay them a pre-agreed percentage of your income, calculated per booking.
 The same goes for hiring a professional co-host.

 Airbnb’s Terms of Service for Co-Hosting stipulate a few of the possible duties for co-hosts and they include: adjusting calendars and prices, handling guest check-in and check-out, managing guest communications, interacting with Airbnb for claims, and troubleshooting, and more.
 You can read the Terms of Service here.